CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - PAYMENT_REJECTED

 Rules:
-- all denial reasons must be user-readable
+  * all denial reasons must be user-readable
-- replacement events should notify both the incoming requester and replaced account when reachable
+  * replacement events should notify both the incoming requester and replaced account when reachable
-- send-failure events should notify requester and admin
+  * send-failure events should notify requester and admin
-- delivery link expiry/delete timing should be made visible to user
+  * delivery link expiry/delete timing should be made visible to user
+  * bot/UI should map status codes to stable message keys, not depend on hardcoded visible sentences
+  * final visible wording for status, warning, reminder, and action prompts should come from the dynamic content system

 ### C.14.14 API Idempotency and Logging Rules
 Rules: